 Alberta – 183 days in any 12 month period.
-(You may remain eligible for AHCIP coverage if, on a recurring basis, you are absent from Alberta for up to 212 days in a 12-month period for the purpose of vacation.)
+(You may remain eligible for AHCIP coverage if, regularly, you are absent from Alberta for up to 212 days in a 12-month period for vacation.)

 New Brunswick – No more than 212 days outside New Brunswick in any 12 month period.